cl-fontana/abcd-docs/docs/source/waan.rst

 Example libraries
 -----------------

+Some example libraries are provided in the ``waan/src/`` directory.
+They are extensively commented and documented in the source code.
 These example libraries are provided:

 * ``libSimplePSD.c``: Calculates the energy and Pulse Shape information of a short pulse, by applying the double integration method.
 This is the simplest of the libraries, that can be a starting point for new users.